hesterrk/hesterrk/README.md

 ⭐ I am a Full Stack Web Developer, with a thirst for learning new technologies and challenging myself!
-Most recently I learnt Python and now i'm currently exploring React Native and MongoDB.
+Most recently I learnt Python and now i'm currently exploring React Native, MongoDB and TypeScript.

 ### ⭐ My Journey to Web Development?